Tapu Fini Raid Overview

 Incoming Damage

-- Water moves steadily chip away at teams
+- Water-type attacks steadily chip away at fragile counters

 Strong Performers